Urban Ministry Live And Unplugged

 About This Blog

-I have spent ten years in suburban ministry, and twenty-two years (total) in urban ministry.
-I am now the minister of a village Church, yet my involvements in urban ministry continue.
+I have spent ten years in suburban ministry, twenty-two years (total) in urban ministry, and seven years in country ministry.
+My involvements in ministry continue, now reduced.

 There are a few reasons for this blog: 1.
 To help people form a picture of what ministry is about -- in particular urban ministry -- not least seminary students who may be destined for urban ministry.
 I have found that the image and the reality may be far apart in academia.
 2. My experience in ministry may be (and, in fact, often has been) an encouragement to other ministers -- alternatively, a cautionary tale, as the case may be!
 Many notes of thanks have been recorded on this blog.
 And 3.
 Friends have simply told me how interesting reports of ministry are.

-With all of the above in mind, the purpose of this blog is simply to record urban ministry "live and unplugged", in the form of a minister's diary.
-This blog is not a "church blog" -- it is a "ministry blog".
-For the most part, it is not my intention to share my views, except where these are related to praxis.
+With all of the above in mind, the purpose of this blog is simply to record urban ministry "live and unplugged", in the form of accounts.
+This blog is not a "church blog", but a "ministry blog".
+For the most part, I don't intend to share my views.
 The emphasis is the experience of ministry and the various events that surround it.

 A definition of “live” is “actually being performed at the time of viewing”.
 A definition of “unplugged” is “without amplification or modification”.
 However, see my Posting Policy below.